adam-p/markdown-here/README.md

 ## Compatibility

 Short answer: Gmail is great.
+So is Thunderbird.

 <table>
   <tr>